 What is not there is the Play Store, along with all the Google apps, but Huawei is running for cover rather quickly: AppGallery is filling up very quickly, Petal Search does its duty, but it is still possible that some applications cannot be found.
 The question is: on a smartphone with this price, does the absence of Google services weigh heavily?
 Probably, for the average user, yes.

-La 4200 mAh battery of the P40 Pro + it is able to guarantee a little over an entire day of intense use, even with the display always active at maximum resolution and at 90 Hz, and is an excellent result, also due (but not only) to the absence of the GMS which are very avid for power.
+La 4200 mAh battery of the P40 Pro + is able to guarantee poco over a whole day of intense use, even with the display always active at maximum resolution and at 90 Hz, and it is an excellent result, due also (but not only) to the absence of GMS which are greedy for energy.

 There is also reverse wireless charging, 40w fast charging and, only on the Plus variant, there is also 40w fast charging, but it works only with the company's official charging base.

 The official selling price of the P40 Pro + and of 1399 €.
 And yes, it is among the highest ever among non-folding smartphones.
-This is an important figure, which is partially justified by the fact that Huawei, in its true top of the range, has introduced not just innovations and all in a single smartphone.
+This is an important figure, which however is partially justified by the fact that Huawei, in its true top of the range, has introduced innovations not to be poco and all in one smartphone.

 If they were to ask you which is the best camera phone, what would you answer?
 Probably the P40 Pro, or even the P30 Pro.
 Well, the Huawei P40 Pro + could be defined as an improved version of the best camera phone on the market.
 Of course, the price is definitely high, and I am convinced that few would decide to spend such a high amount on a device without Google services.